 Now recognised as a 'Leading Small Hotels of the World', it has recently won the award of world's best hotel of 2016.
 The hotel has been showcased in the recent film, 'Viceroy's House', as the setting of Lord Mountbatten's home.

 In the heart of Rajasthan, and a short distance from Jodhpur by car, the palace is set in 26 acres of carefully tended grounds.
 Views cast back across to the maharajah's former palace, the 15th century Mehrangarh Fort, or Blue Fort as it is fondly known.
 Beyond the palace is the extensive Thar desert.

 Umaid Bhawan today is both the home to Gaj Singh, the grandson of the Maharaja Umaid Singh, of whom the palace was built for over 15 years, completed pre-independence, and the managed residence of the Taj Hotels group.
 Recently voted the world's best hotel of 2016 in the Traveler's choice awards.
 The designer, an English architect Henry Lancaster, packed it full of Art Deco opulence.

 Out of the palace's 300 rooms, there are just 64 guest rooms, mostly suites.
 The royal family live in the same complex and are happy to stop in the corridor for a polite exchange of conversation.
 In the evening, take a champagne walk through the palace's private museum.
 Or take pre-dinner drinks in The Trophy Room.
 Look out for the hard to miss monumental dome soaring to a height of 185 feet, at the meeting of the two wings of the palace.

 Why we like It

 A real life Indian Downton Abbey - seeing is believing.
-Also, a very good collection of vintage cars can be seen here at the royal garages.
+There is a very good collection of vintage cars here also.